svetlioblu/Node.js/README.md

 # Projects

 #Cubicle
-+ open the terminal into the directory.
-To start it type npm i npm start
++ open the terminal into the directory. npm i npm start
-+